Resay2k/RC-Timer/README.md

 ## Acknowledgments

-This project was built alongside with Andrew Schoen.
+This project was built alongside Andrew Schoen.